 Frugal is when you are conscious about every step you are taking.
-How you can save money, do things more efficient.
+How you can save money, do things more efficiently.
 Live a little more simply, yes.
-Frugal isn’t going to look exactly the same on you as it does me.
+But frugal isn’t going to look the same on you as it does me.
 We are all different.

-This post will get you thinking about true frugal ways you can save this Christmas, but really for next Christmas and all the holidays that will follow.
+This post will get you thinking about true frugal ways you can save this Christmas, but really for next Christmas and all the following holidays.

 Instead of celebrating Small- Celebrate Big BUT FREE

 Don’t diminish that you can’t attend holiday gatherings or parties.
-During the months of November and December there are free events all over, no matter where you live.
-Even if the event is free and it’s a 30 minute drive the gas you spend to get there is minimal.
+During November and December, there are free events all over, no matter where you live.
+Even if the event is free and it’s a 30-minute drive, the gas you spend to get there is minimal.
 It’s a frugal choice.

 Make a plan to go to an event that is FREE every weekend.
-Look realistically at your budget for the month.
-If you aren’t budgeting that’s probably the biggest reason you are searching for ways to save money at Christmas.
+Then, look realistically at your budget for the month.
+If you aren’t budgeting, that’s probably the biggest reason you are searching for ways to save money at Christmas.

-Yep, the holidays seem to create a mass chaos in our American society.
-Perhaps we try to do to much?
+Yep, the holidays seem to create mass chaos in our American society.
+Perhaps we try to do too much?
 Elf on the shelf, the Santa visits, the lists, the gifts, etc. But if while you are going through it all, smile.

-Think about what makes you truly smile and keep doing that next year.
-If you are doing something during the holidays that doesn’t bring you joy, Marie Kondo that event.
+Think about what makes you truly smile, and keep doing that next year.
+Marie Kondo that event if you are doing something during the holidays that doesn’t bring you joy.
 You don’t need it.

 What is the worst that will happen?
-You’ll smile perhaps?
+You’ll smile, perhaps?
 I know my kids respond in a positive way when I’m smiling.
-Even if they are telling me a story and I can’t full look or engage, if I smile, I know they smile.
-We can all do a little more smiling at one another.
+Even if they are telling me a story and I can’t fully look or engage, if I smile, I know they smile.
+So we can all do a little more smiling at one another.

-If your love language is gifts by all means give gifts.
-Today our options to make free and cheap gifts is endless.
+If your love language is gifted, by all means, give gifts.
+Today our options to make free and cheap gifts are endless.
 And how can we complain?
-In a matter of two seconds we can see all the ideas galore on Pinterest or Google.
+In a matter of two seconds, we can see all the ideas galore on Pinterest or Google.

 We have so much to be thankful for.
-Ideally you should budget for gifts this time of year ahead of time, but if you are new to a budget, then you will need to get creative.
-You could write a note of all the things you adore about that person and tell them you will take them out to coffee or spend time with them.
+Ideally, you should budget for gifts this time of year ahead of time, but if you are new to a budget, you will need to get creative.
+For example, you could write a note of all the things you adore about that person and tell them you will take them out to coffee or spend time with them.

-The truth is, if it is someone who is important to us in our life we can all agree spending more quality time with that person is more important than any DIY homemade mix right?! ( Not that there is anything wrong with those, you see my point?)
+The truth is if it is someone important to us in our life, we can all agree spending more quality time with that person is more important than any DIY homemade mix, right?! ( Not that there is anything wrong with those, you see my point?)

-If you are giving gifts for all your aunts, uncles, brothers and sister’s kids and the list is never ending, you may need to have a good conversation and see if this is something everyone still wants to do.
+If you are giving gifts for all your aunts, uncles, brothers, and sister’s kids and the list is never-ending, you may need to have a good conversation and see if this is something everyone still wants to do.
 If it is hurting the bank account, it’s time to talk about it.
-Suggest a gift exchange, or only buying for the kids.
-Or giving the gift of experience.
+Suggest a gift exchange or only buying for the kids.
+Or give the gift of experience.

 You may find out that your sister was waiting for some else to suggest a new tradition.